smacvittie/smacvittie/README.md

 ### Hi there 👋
+I'm Sophie, a Lab Technician in the Sogin lab at UC Merced We study the microbiome of seagrasses and their envrionments.

 <!--
 **smacvittie/smacvittie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.